The Bob Newman Years

 There was an investment in equipment with UCLA armed with new carbon fiber oars {$175/oar} and two new Carbocraft eight-oared shells [“J.D.
 Morgan” and “Rigger Brown”] each costing $10,000.
 There was also a stronger outreach toward supporters.
 Coach Newman in a February 1981 newsletter outlined “making a concerted effort to involve all the alumni, parents and friends who have ever had a connection or interest in this program.”
 Newman further stated, “We want you to be proud of the program and welcome your support, be it morally, physically, and/or financially.”
 There was an Alumni Day scheduled to start off the spring.

 It was a very successful season highlighted by a victory over Cal and a second place Varsity finish in the PAC-10 championship.
 Prior to those events, UCLA built a strong record with dual race sweeps of UC Irvine and Long Beach State, a victory over the University of San Diego and a sixth place finish in the San Diego Crew Classic after beating Oregon State, Brown and Wisconsin in their heat.
-Other UCLA crews placed in the Crew Classic finals, the Novice eight was second, the Freshman eight fourth and the Varsity four sixth, while the Junior Varsity was edged out of advancing to the final by Yale.
+Coach Newman stated, “This is the first time UCLA has been within firing distance of the top crews in the country in a month of Sundays.”
+Christine Dzllvelis, “Crew Works Toward The Conference Meet”, UCLA Daily Bruin, 8 Apr 1981, 35.
+Other UCLA crews experienced success in placing in the Crew Classic finals, the Novice eight was second, the Freshman eight fourth and the Varsity four sixth, while the Junior Varsity was edged out of advancing to the final by Yale.
+The newly reinstated lightweight crew placed fifth in the elimination heat bettering only USC and did not advance to the final.

 UCLA Varsity wins by 5 seconds over Cal at the Oakland Estuary